Get

 Are Blue Eyes the Norm for Siamese Cats?

 Yes, blue eyes are the norm for this cat breed and are one of the breed’s most striking features.
 Most cats have blue eyes when they are born; then, the eyes change as the kittens reach adulthood.
-The gene that accounts for their color also makes it possible for their eyes to stay blue, making them even more stunning.
+The gene that accounts for their coat color also limits pigment in the iris, which is why Siamese retain their vivid blue eyes throughout life, making them even more stunning.

-With their blue eyes, striking features, and different color combinations, it’s no wonder this cat is such a popular breed.
+With their blue eyes, striking features, and different color patterns, it’s no wonder this cat is such a popular breed.

 divider 2 cats